Skip to Main Content

 What did we learn from this study?

 The main result of the study was that some episodes of catheter blockage were predictable up to 10 days before they occurred, but others were not.
-The good news is that test performed much better than chance, so is still promising.
+The good news is that the test accurately predicted some episodes, so the results were still promising.
 Overall, families thought the measurement process was acceptable.

 What are the next research steps as a result of this study?